MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/overview.md

 > [!NOTE]
 >
 > * The uploading instructions for GCC environment, also apply to Teams custom apps. </br>
-> * Compliant Microsoft apps are permitted in the GCC environment and by default, in Teams.
+> * Only Microsoft compliant apps are permitted in the GCC environment and in Teams.
 > * Third-party apps are disabled at the tenant level and are managed through your organization's [app permission policies](/microsoftteams/teams-app-permission-policies).
 You must review all third-party apps to ensure they align with your organization's policies and procedures.

 > [!TIP]